 YNAB is the clear winner here.

 Once you get over the initial learning curve, it’s easier to use and stay on top of your budget.
-There’s ton of resources including an active community and an incredibly helpful (albeit unofficial) Facebook group.
+There’s a ton of resources including an active community and an incredibly helpful (albeit unofficial) Facebook group.

 I would wholeheartedly recommend YNAB to anyone serious about getting their money under control.